chandan-ojha/chandan-ojha/README.md

 ### Hey!
 Nice to see you.

-I am a passionate Software Developer with a huge love for TailwindCSS, JavaScript, Vue.js, PHP, Laravel and RDBMS.
+I am a passionate Software Developer with a huge love for PHP, Laravel, RDBMS, JavaScript, Vue.js and TailwindCSS.
 Currently, **I'm open to work and employment opportunities**.

 ### Tools and Technologies: